-Private equity group Apax has been set a deadline of noon March 21 to decide whether to issue a full bid for British retailer Woolworths.
+Private equity group Apax has a deadline of noon on March 21 to decide whether to issue a full bid for British retailer Woolworths.

 Woolworths has long been a leading player in British music retail.
 In 2003, the 800-plus-store chain accounted for 11.2% of album sales and 29.5% of singles sales in the United Kingdom, according to figures published by the British Phonographic Industry.